RISE Success: Meet Kim

 Miracle Ear Foundation®

-While incarcerated, Kim sadly fell victim to violence at the hand of another inmate inside the facility.
+In 2003, Kim sadly fell victim to violence at the hand of another person.
 Through this violence, Kim suffered life-threatening injuries in addition to hearing loss in one ear.

 While headed to work one day, Kim stumbled across a Miracle Ear storefront in Omaha and decided to let her guard down.
 She stopped in and asked to see if she would qualify for their free hearing exam.
 While there, she was up front and honest about her situation; formerly incarcerated and no money to give, but working, enrolled in college, and on the road to changing her life for the better.